LalithShiyam/QIMP-tools/PANDA/3D GAN/Readme.md

 - main.py: Runs the training and the inference on the training and validation dataset.

-- logger.py: Generates sample images and histograms to monitor the training (called by the main.py).
+- logger.py: Generates sample images to monitor the training.

-- predict.py: It launches the inference on training and validation data (called by the main.py).
+- predict.py: It launches the inference on training and validation data.

-- predict_single_image.py: It launches the inference on a single input image chosen by the user (not called by the main.py).
+- predict_single_image.py: It launches the inference on a single input image chosen by the user.

 # Tutorial for 3DGAN

+## Training:

-1) Launch the matlab file "convertDicomtoNii.m" to convert Dicom in Nifti format.
-All images in this study are produced with a PET/MRI-Siemens Biograph mMR.
-Frames dimensions are 344x344x127.
+1) Launch the matlab file "convertDicomtoNii.m" to convert Dicom files in Nifti format.

-2) Place early-frames in "Data_folder/volumes" folder and late-frames in "Data_folder/labels" folder.
+2) Place early-frames in "./3D GAN/Data_folder/volumes" folder and late-frames in "./3D GAN/Data_folder/labels" folder.
 Be sure that early/late frames are correctly paired in the two folders.

 3) Launch the pipeline for training and testing dataset (example):
 ```console